KyleRego/KyleRego.github.io/_posts/2022-12-02-anki-magnifying-glass-refactoring.markdown

 We had to pull in the [`time` module](https://docs.python.org/3/library/time.html#module-time) from the Python standard library to get the `time.time()` method.
 This method returns the number of seconds since 1970 as a floating point number.

 This is almost acceptable but the problem is `start_zoom_mouse` reaches `reset_zoom_mouse` even if Alt + C is being held down.
 This happens because the flow of execution does not allow the `last_time_triggered` to be updated.
 The zoom mouse keeps turning off and on while Alt + C is activated.
-This was a bit of a rookie mistake to try to be honest, but in my defense, it didn't take long to whip up.

 After some research and trying out some other stuff, I found that using the `QTimer` class was a fairly straightforward approach.
 Here is the final version of `__init__.py` after using that in the implementation and doing some other refactoring: